top of page

 • Single family homeowners near the Lougheed Mall TODA have already experienced 70% increases in property taxes

-• Community services (education, childcare, healthcare, senior services, recreational programs) that are already over-capacity will experience greater pressure with overwhelming population growth
+• Community services (education, childcare, healthcare, senior services, recreational programs) that are already over-capacity in Burnaby will experience greater pressure with overwhelming population growth

-• City of Burnaby infrastructure (sewer, water, power, storm-water management and transportation system) upgrades - who pays for this?
+• City of Burnaby infrastructure (sewer, water, power, storm-water management and transportation system) upgrades will be required even for modest densification - who pays for this?

 • Municipal governments and local citizens no longer have an influence in local land use planning